Federated Learning for Medical Image Analysis: A Survey: Background

 \subsubsection{Privacy Protection in Medical Image Analysis}

 Patient data protection has become an important issue in the digital era.
-Using and selling patient data has many negative implications~\cite{chiruvella2021ethical}.
-First, these data may be used by third parties (\eg, hackers) with unauthorized access.
-Second, patients may lose control over their health data if the data owners are purchased by third parties who may use the data without the consent of the patients.
-Third, the anonymized patient data may be reidentified which can lead to the targeting of disadvantaged populations and discrimination.
-Thus, many governments have introduced tough new laws and regulations on privacy data protection, such as the CCPA in the United States~\cite{CCPA} and GDPR in Europe~\cite{GDPR}.
-Collecting, sharing, and processing of personal data are strictly constrained, and violating these laws and regulations may face high-cost penalties~\cite{satariano2019google}.

-With these strict restrictions from laws, medical images, one of the most important privacy information, cannot be easily shared among different sites/datasets.
-To this end, federated learning, a distribution-oriented machine learning paradigm without cross-site data sharing, has emerged as a promising technique for developing privacy-preservation machine learning models, thus paving the way for the applications of medical artificial intelligence (AI) in real-world practice.
+Using and selling patient data has many negative implications~\citep{chiruvella2021ethical}.
+Thus, many governments have introduced tough new laws and regulations on privacy data protection, such as the CCPA in the United States~\citep{CCPA} and GDPR in Europe~\citep{GDPR}.
+Collecting, sharing, and processing of personal data are strictly constrained, and violating these laws and regulations may face high-cost penalties~\citep{satariano2019google}.
+With these strict restrictions from laws, medical images, one of the most important privacy information, cannot be easily shared among different sites/centers.
+To this end, federated learning, a distribution-oriented machine learning paradigm without cross-site data sharing, has emerged as a promising technique for developing privacy-preservation machine learning models, thus paving the way for the applications of medical artificial intelligence in real-world practice.